TheDeanLab/navigate/docs/source/beginner.rst

 ======================

 #.
 Using the :guilabel:`Channel` boxes in the :guilabel:`Channel Settings` section, under the :guilabel:`Channels` tab, select the desired laser(s) for imaging.
 #.
-Select :guilabel:`Continuous Scan` from the dropdown next to the :guilabel:`Acquire` button.
+Select "Continuous Scan" from the dropdown next to the :guilabel:`Acquire` button.
    Press :guilabel:`Acquire`.
 This will launch a live acquisition mode.

 .. image:: images/beginner/continuous-scan-sample.png